mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ![](/images/battery_3.7v-lipo.jpg)

-Battery manufactures use a rating of `mAh` or `milliampere-hours` (A smartphone battery usually has between 2500 and 4000 milliampere-hours of electric capacity).
+Battery manufactures use a rating of `mAh` or milliampere-hours (A smartphone battery usually has between 2500 and 4000 milliampere-hours of electric capacity).
 The temperature logger that this document is based on is using a 1200 mAh but it may be wise to use something a little larger for optimal operation (2000-3000 mAh - **need verification**).

-The battery must also have a `2 pin JST-PH` connector.
+The battery must also have a 2 pin [JST-PH](https://en.wikipedia.org/wiki/JST_connector) connector.
 This is a small (2mm) connector with a key or ridge on one side that mates with the connector on the Mayfly.

 ![](/images/connector_jst-ph.jpg)

 **It is important to look at the polarity (positive & negative) of the wires coming from the battery in relation to the polarity on the Mayfly board.**

+Not all manufacturers configure their batteries the same way and you might receive a battery thatis wired backwards.

-Each connector on the Mayfly will have a `plus (+)` and `minus (-)` symbol printed on the circut board.
+Each battery connector on the Mayfly will have a `plus (+)` and `minus (-)` symbol printed on the circut board.
 The battery will have two wires attached to it, a `positive (red)` and a `negative (black)`.
 These must match up when connecting the battery to the Mayfly `(red + & black -)`.
 If your battery does not match up you will need to change the wires so they do.

-**Conecting a battery with incorrect polarity can be hazardous to your well being and to the Mayfly.**
+**CONNECTING A BATTERY WITH INCORRECT POLARITY CAN BE HAZARDOUS TO YOUR WELL BEING AND TO THE MAYFLY**

 The Li-Po battery is not immediately required for setting up the Mayfly board but it will be needed when you want to run the board without being connected to your computer (ie. in the field).

-### One Wire Temperature Sensor
+### OneWire Temperature Sensor

-Seeed Studio offers a [OneWire temperature sensor](https://www.seeedstudio.com/One-Wire-Temperature-Sensor-p-1235.html) that comes complete with a Grove connector, making it very simple to connect and use the sensor with little to no modification.
+Seeed Studio offers a [OneWire temperature sensor](https://www.seeedstudio.com/One-Wire-Temperature-Sensor-p-1235.html) that comes complete with a [Grove](http://wiki.seeedstudio.com/Grove_System/) connector, making it very simple to connect and use the sensor with little to no modification.

 ![](/images/seeed_onewire-sensor.jpg)